Fail to Remain – Highway Traffic Act section 200

 When you call OTT Legal you’ll speak to former detectives, police officers from the Toronto Police Service, Ontario Provincial Police, and paralegals, all licensed by the Law Society of Upper Canada – people with actual court experience with Fail to Remain accidents.

-OTT Legal has former Detectives from the Toronto Police Hit and Run Squad to assist in your defense for fail to Remain charges
+As well as our top legal team OTT Legal has former detectives from the Toronto Police Hit and Run Squad to assist in your defense for fail to Remain charges

 Our goal is to win your Fail to Remain charge.